Spraying Nitrocellulose Lacquer

 Nitrocellulose was the first documented man made "plastic", and was created in 1862.
 It was composed of cellulose treated with nitric acid and a solvent.

 Celluloid was developed in 1869 by John Wesley Hyatt when he created a material called camphor nitrocellulose, the first "thermoplastic".
-His invention was a contest entry to find a new material to make billiard balls that were originally made out of ivory.
+His invention was a contest entry to find a new material to make billiard balls.

 In the early 1920’s nitrocellulose lacquer became the preferred finish on high-quality furniture and musical instruments.
-It is an exceptionally fast-drying solvent that provided a durable finish was was easy to work with.
+It is a fast-drying solvent that provides a durable finish and is easy to work with.
 Hence being still used today.
 And making it over 100 years old in the instrument business.

 It is a myth that nitro "needs" months to cure before sanding and polishing.
 It's a thermoplastic finish.
-Meaning it softens as it's polished due to the heat caused by friction and hardens as it cools when finished.
+Meaning it softens as it's polished due to the heat caused by friction and hardens as it cools.
 Anyone who says this should learn their chemistry.
 (Thermo(heat) plastic(moldable). *Greek

 Big builders like Gibson and Fender spray the same nitrocellulose lacquers you can buy here.
 They aren't chemically altered, catalyzed or changed to cure faster.
-They sand and polish well before the "1-2 month secret" myth cure time.
+They sand and polish ranging from 6-8 days.
+Well before the "1-2 month secret" myth cure time.

 Nitrocellulose is historically a very forgiving finish.
 Many mistakes have been made and fixed within 1 coat.
 Spatter, runs, orange peel.
 It is all repairable.
 Nitrocellulose is a highly sought after finish for a reason.
 It is all top manufacturers most expensive/ top of the line finishes.
 It has been used in the finishing of musical instruments for over 100 years.
 It provides a durable finish while aging with the player.
 It is light and thin and lets the instrument resonate and vibrate more freely than any other protective finish.
 Poly finishes do not.
 Poly finishes are very thick, weigh a ton, and when they do chip or crack it looks terrible.
 Oil finishes are nice, but a custom colour oil finish?
 No way.
 Nitrocellulose only has one real downside.
 It isn't good for your health.
 So people, please be smart about it.
 Don't spray indoors (your house...ever).
 Use a well ventilated area (ex. garage, spray booth, shed, or outside).
 Always wear a respirator and safety glasses.
 If you have any questions at all, please feel free to email the shop.
 Or read the back of the product, look up the SDS or product information sheets.
 We will answer all of your questions to the best of our ability.